Home

 Calcium-Rich Plant Foods Better for Bones than Dairy

 In my experience, the most common mistake that people make is eating too much dairy.
-Many health practitioners routinely advise their patients to get anywhere from 1200 to 1500 milligrams of calcium every day, and many people turn to milk, yogurt, cheese, ice cream, and other dairy products to meet this requirement.
+Many health practitioners routinely advise their patients to get anywhere between 1200 to 1500 milligrams of calcium every day, and many people turn to milk, yogurt, cheese, ice cream, and other dairy products to meet this requirement.

 The Nurses's Health Study, conducted by Dr. Walter Willet and his team at Harvard University, looked at the milk-drinking habits of 72,000 women, and found that regularly drinking milk did not translate to a lower risk of experiencing a hip fracture.
 In fact, the Nurses's Health Study found that women who drank milk two times a day were just as likely to experience a fracture as women who drank milk once a week.